One of the most common emotions after discovering an affair is betrayed spouse anger.

 You Cannot Control Your Spouse

-One of the hardest realities in affair recovery is this:
+One of the hardest realities in affair recovery is this reality:

 You cannot make your spouse change.

-I’ve worked with wonderful betrayed husbands whose wives never chose to do the right thing.
+Sadly, I’ve worked with wonderful betrayed husbands/wives whose partners never chose to do the right thing.

 I’ve also worked with deeply remorseful spouses who did everything possible to repair the marriage, yet their betrayed spouse still chose to leave.